 - From your Home screen, swipe to the right to show the Today view.

 - Tap and hold on empty screen space to enter edit (jiggle) mode (or scroll to the bottom of the today view and tap Edit).

 - Tap an app whose widget you want on the today view.

-- Tap an hold on a widget you want to add to a smart stack.
+- Tap and hold on to the widget that you want to move to the Home screen.

 How to delete a widget from your Home screen

-- Tap and hold on the widget you want to delete until the context menu appears.
+- Tap and hold on to the widget you want to delete until the context menu appears.